Treeptik/docker-machine-driver-cloudunit/README.md

 # CloudUnit driver for Docker Machine

 ![](https://github.com/Treeptik/CloudUnit-images/blob/master/logo-cloudunit.jpg)

+# WORK IN PROGRESS.

 Install this driver in your PATH and you can create docker hosts with ease on [CloudUnit](https://www.cloudunit.fr).